 Transition to College Program for Recent High School Graduates

 Landmark College’s Transition Program helps students prepare for the challenging transition from high school to college, and from home to residence hall.

-Landmark College's Transition to College Program for college-bound high school graduates is all about preparation—through practice and exposure—for that crucial first semester of college.
+Landmark College's Summer Transition to College Program for college-bound high school graduates is all about preparation—through practice and exposure—for that crucial first semester of college.

 Even the most high-achieving students often face unanticipated difficulties in their first semester of college that may put them at risk for failure or struggle.
 Problems often arise not from a lack of academic abilities, but from the enormous jump in independence required in a college environment.

 - Articulate individual learning issues that need attention